Vurv78/Rust/happy_numbers_fast/README.md

 Those numbers for which this process ends in 1 are happy numbers, while those that do not end in 1 are unhappy numbers. https://www.geeksforgeeks.org/happy-number/ or https://github.com/karan/Projects */

-// Optimized version of happy numbers, takes 319 ms to find all happy numbers from 1 to 10 million.

 // You might be asking why we use a stack level method instead of a lookup table
 // this is because Rust's lookup tables are just so... slooow...
 Or maybe lookup tables in general.
 I dunno.
 (BTreeMap / HashMaps)